“Do people change?”

 When you are born into the family or care takers that raise you, and from that point onward, particularly in the early years of your life, you slowly develop a model of perceiving and interpreting the wealth of stimuli that come your way, with their resulting experienced emotions.
 During this upbringing, certain types of psychological developmental trauma may occur, which, along with the good experiences you’ve had, create this model.
 Let’s call this the primary model.

-When you reach adulthood, this model has been established in your mind as a way of operating in the world.
-The bad news is that it cannot be erased.
-The good news is that with psychotherapy you can learn to create a new model, one that will operate on top of your primary model.
 Through learning to become aware of how you are interpreting the world, you become more able to provide new interpretations.
 What was once an automatic reaction, without thought, as automatic as a knee-jerk reaction, can now become an object of focus and examination, a conscious process, which can lead to different ways of understanding, feeling and behaving.
-Through this process, you slowly build a new model, through which the very same stimuli can be perceived and interpreted in a different way, so that they lead to different, more manageable emotions and thought processes, and ultimately to a different, more creative way of responding to one’s self, the internal world and others.
+Through this process, you slowly build the secondary model, through which the very same stimuli can be perceived and interpreted in a different way, so that they lead to different, more manageable emotions and thought processes, and ultimately to a different, more creative way of responding to your self, the internal world and others.

 Bibliography: